top of page

 1. The School House American Emergent Curriculum (TSHA)

-Best for: Parents, educators, and school entrepreneurs seeking a secular, whole-child curriculum with robust academic structure and real-time support
+Best for: Parents, educators, and school entrepreneurs seeking a secular, whole-child curriculum with a strong academic structure and real-time support.

 Ages: 3 to 12 years